Top Level Stats 2024

 Oxford

-Helimed53 were tasked to a cardiac arrest at 21:02 and were on scene at 21:26.
-Landing on a sports field, the crew worked alongside EMAS to treat the patient, before conveying them to hospital by land.
+Helimed54 were tasked to a sporting trauma at 18:43 and were on scene at 18:54.
+The crew treated a child who had fallen from their bike, conveying them to hospital by land.

 Derbyshire

-Helimed54 were tasked to a fall at 08:20 and were on scene at 08:49.
-Landing on a nearby helipad, the crew worked alongside other services to treat a patient, before airlifting them to hospital.
+Helimed53 were tasked to a patient who had fallen at 13:51 and were on scene at 14:00.
+Working alongside mountain rescue, the crew helped to treat the patient before airlifting them to hospital.

 Oxford

-G-NICU crew worked alongside clinical partner team SoNAR in the South to transfer an incubator patient and their parent in just 1hr.
-The same journey by road would have taken 2hrs 46mins.
+G-NICU crew worked alongside clinical partner team SoNAR in the South to transfer a patient and their parent in just 1hr 50mins.
+The same journey by road would have taken 5hrs 31mins.

-Helimed54 were tasked to a medical trauma at 11:29 and were on scene at 11:42.
-Landing in a nearby field, the crew worked alongside EMAS to treat a patient, before they were transferred to hospital by land.
+Helimed54 were tasked to an RTC at 18:08 and were on scene at 18:27.
+Working alongside other services, the crew treated a patient with facial injuries before they were transferred to hospital by land.

 Oxford

-G-NICU crew worked alongside clinical partner team Embrace in the South to transfer an incubator patient and their parent in just 1hr 10mins.
-The same journey by road would have taken 3hrs 50mins.
+G-NICU crew worked alongside clinical partner team SONeT in the South to transfer an incubator patient and their parent in just 1hr 1min.
+The same journey by road would have taken 2hrs 58mins.

 Derbyshire

-Helimed54 were tasked to a cardiac arrest at 11:55 and were on scene at 12:15.
-Working alongside other services, the crew treated a patient, using advanced critical care to return their spontaneous circulation, before conveying them to hospital by land.
+Medic53 were tasked to a fall at 16:29 and were on scene at 16:52.
+Working alongside other services, the crew treated a patient with a head injury before they were transferred to hospital by land.

-Helimed54 were tasked to an industrial trauma at 10:58 and were on scene at 11:18.
-Landing in a garden, the crew worked with WMAS to treat an injured patient, before they were conveyed to hospital by land.
+Helimed53 were tasked to an RTC involving a pedestrian at 14:25 and were on scene at 14:34.
+The crew assessed and treated a patient, before transporting them to hospital by land.

 Derbyshire